Proper Industrial Lighting Improves Worker Safety

 - Flammable, explosive, and combustible atmospheres

-In settings like these, light-duty off-the-shelf lighting is inadequate.
-These fixtures are not designed or manufactured to withstand various conditions present every day in an industrial facility.
+In settings like these, light-duty off-the-shelf lighting is likely inadequate.
+These fixtures are not designed nor manufactured to withstand various conditions present every day in an industrial facility.
 LED fixtures need to be tested and proven in rugged industrial environments to ensure they will not fail when needed most.

 Creating a Safer Workplace with Industrial-Grade LED Lighting